State of Corporate Recruitment 2022

 According to the recruiter, new technologies and tools can significantly shift the hiring process.
 As many channels are available, hiring managers must try and use them to grow efficiency in recruiting.

-For example, using the right software tools will help them identify prospects who are the best fit.
+For example, using the right software and tools will help them identify prospects who are the best fit.
 Social media plays a big role in sourcing candidates.
 In addition to that, some tools that make hiring efficient are video screening tools, resume parser, ATS and HRMS, and many more.

 So what are these software solutions organizations use to make their hiring successful?
 Here is the rundown of the top 7 most used tools in the hiring process.